huggingface/blog/winning-aimo-progress-prize.md

 One technical detail worth mentioning is that we found it helpful to quantize the models in 8-bit precision.
 This was for three reasons:

-- It is very slow to upload models to the Kaggle Hub and compressing the model made this step twice as fast.
+- It is very slow to upload models to the Kaggle Hub, and compressing the model made this step twice as fast.
-- T4 GPUs do not support bfloat16 and casting to float16 led to a degradation in model performance.
+- T4 GPUs do not support bfloat16, and casting to float16 leads to a degradation in model performance.
 Casting to float32 was not possible as that exceeded the available GPU memory.
 - In addition, a 16-bit model consumes approximately 32GB VRAM just to load the weights.
-With 2xT4s, this would have required manipulating the KV cache to run fast and we found it beneficial to tradeoff model precision for speed.
+With 2xT4s, this would have required manipulating the KV cache to run fast, and we found it beneficial to tradeoff model precision for speed.

 We quantized our models using [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) along with the training datasets for calibration.
-In practice this led to a small drop in accuracy, but provided the best compromise to accommodate the constraints imposed by evaluation on the Kaggle platform.
+In practice, this led to a small drop in accuracy but provided the best compromise to accommodate the constraints imposed by evaluation on the Kaggle platform.

 ### Avoiding the curse of overfitting